Gageperrin/it-notes/it-topics/cissp.md

 Cybersecurity must often factor in time and expense, not only for the organization.
 Many attacks can be effectively mitigated by making their object too time consuming or expensive to reach.
 At the end of the day, one must ask how the assets are protected, what are the issues pertaining to information security, and what does the current threat landscape look like?

+US Federal criminal laws pertaining specifically to cybercrime include:
+* Computer Fraud And Abuse Act (CFAA) of 1984.
+This act covers computers with a "federal interest".
+It has been amended five times since to target malware developers and provide legal authority to imprison or purse punishments for offenders.
+* National Information Infrastructure Protection Act of 1996 broadens CFAA to cover international and infrastructural computing systems.
+* Federal Sentencing Guidelines of 1991 formalized the *prudent person rule* which requires senior executives to take personal responsibility for ensuring due care for information security.
+* Federal Information Security Management Act (FISMA) of 2002 requires federal agencies to implement information security programs.
+* Federal Information Systems Modernization Act (FISMA) of 2014 modified the 2002 FISMA to centralize federal cybersecurity responsibility under the Department of Homeland Security.
+* Cybersecurity Enhancement Act charges NIST with responsibility for voluntary cybersecurity standards

+Commonly used NIST standards:
+* NIST SP 800-53 - Security and Privacy Controls for Federal Information Systems and Organizations.
+* NIST 800-171 - Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations

 Intellectual property is an intangible product of human intellect protected by law from unauthorized use.
 There are four primary kinds of IP:
 * Trade secret: This is business information that need not be disclosed and is legally protected from misappropriation
 * Patent: Functional innovations that are protected for a set period of time if properly disclosed.
 * Copyright: The expression of idea in a fixed medium that is also protected for a set period of time if properly disclosed.
 * Trademark: Color, sound or symbols used to distinguish products and companies from another.
 This is primarily rooted in protecting consumers from confusion

+Intellectual Property is protected in the United States by the Digital Millennium Copyright Act of 1998.

 In addition to this, there are import and export controls at the national law to manage which products, technologies, and information can move in and out of those countries:
 * The Wassenaar Arrangement is an agreement by a number of countries to share cryptographic information with one another while also protecting it from terrorists